 Beefsteaks were initially with small groups of people gathering in rustic taverns or dingy cellars where, sitting on crates or stools, they would sing, tell stories, eat steaks, and drink ale with abandon.

-UNIFORMS WILL BE PROVIDED FOR ALL PATRONS
+UNIFORMS (aprons) WILL BE PROVIDED FOR ALL PATRONS

-No knives or forks were allowed
+No knives or forks will be given allowed

 (we will allow chopsticks but only one per person for stabbing the meat purposes)